 Requests to file anonymous complaints will be honored, except in the unusual circumstance where the Title IX Coordinator determines there is the possibility of a significant risk to the broader community.
 If you file a complaint, Title IX allows you to review all documentation (complaint, investigation report, Public Safety report, etc.) pertaining to the case.
 Steps will be taken to redact your name and gender pronouns (she, he, her, him, etc.), yet full anonymity is not guaranteed.
 In cases with only two individuals, the likelihood of the other party discovering who filed the complaint is high.

-If you believe you have experienced any form of sexual misconduct, but are unsure of whether it was a violation of the University’s sexual misconduct policy, you should contact the Title IX Coordinator or Deputy Coordinators who can help you to define and clarify the event(s) and advise you of your options.
+If you believe you have experienced any form of sexual misconduct, but are unsure of whether it was a violation of the University’s sexual misconduct policy, you should contact the Title IX Coordinator who can help you to define and clarify the event(s) and advise you of your options.

 No. However, given the sensitivity of Title IX complaints, it is generally better not to talk too freely about it.
 Discussing what happened to you with others who are not closely involved in the process could have negative consequences (e.g., influence the investigation, rumors, defamation, slander, etc.).
 The University will immediately address any actions deemed retaliatory in nature or that could interfere with the University’s ability to conduct a fair investigation and hearing process.